 The long history of the Heronries Census has been interspersed with periodic Heronries Surveys which have expanded upon its coverage in particular years.
 Heronries Surveys (of varying aims and scope) were undertaken in 1928, 1954, 1964, 1985 and 2003.
 The count data from all these surveys are integrated fully with the Heronries Census database.

-If you find a colony of nesting Grey Herons or other waterbirds and suspect it may not be known to the Heronries Census, please report it to us.
+If you find a colony of nesting Grey Herons or other waterbirds and suspect it may not be known to the Heronries Census, please report it to us – or make a general enquiry – at herons [at] bto [dot] org.

 Once registered for this survey and allocated one or more heronries to count, you can input, view and edit your Heronries Census data online.
-Please login or register now to begin using the online system – or continue to use Heronries Census cards to submit your data, if you prefer.
+Please login or register now, using the buttons above, to begin using the online system – or continue to use Heronries Census cards to submit your data, if you prefer.
+More info here.